chmod-x0/OSM-Address-Tagger-Mobile/README.md

 You can:
 - Host it via **GitHub Pages** for mobile access.
-- Download and run the `index.html` file directly in any mobile browser.
+- Download and run the `OSM Address Tagger Mobile.html` file directly in any mobile browser.

 ---